Kalybos

 Kalybos is the character name of Richard Kweku Asante, a filmmaker and an entrepreneur.
-He made his acting debut in the comedy video series Boys Kasa in 2012.
+He made his acting debut in the comedy video series "Boys Kasa" in 2012.

-Richard Asante popularly known as Kalybos, is a Ghanaian actor and comedian who came to light through his role in the Boys Kasa comic series.
+Asante is a Ghanaian actor and comedian who came to light through his role in the Boys Kasa comic series.
 In 2017, he and his co-star from the Boys Kasa series Patricia Opoku Agyemang, received a Black British Entertainment Award in London.
 He has starred in several popular Ghanaian movies including Kalybos in China and Amakye and Dede.